Edward Snowden: Debate

-In the U.S., Snowden's actions precipitated an intense debate on privacy and warrantless domestic surveillance.
+In the US, Snowden's actions precipitated an intense debate on privacy and warrantless domestic surveillance.
 President Obama dismissed the idea of using force to acquire Snowden, saying "I'm not going to be scrambling jets to get a 29-year-old hacker."
 In August 2013, Obama rejected the suggestion that Snowden was a patriot, and in November said that "the benefit of the debate he generated was not worth the damage done, because there was another way of doing it."

-In June 2013, U.S. Senator Bernie Sanders of Vermont shared a "must-read" news story on his blog by Ron Fournier, stating "Love him or hate him, we all owe Snowden our thanks for forcing upon the nation an important debate.
+In June 2013, US Senator Bernie Sanders of Vermont shared a "must-read" news story on his blog by Ron Fournier, stating "Love him or hate him, we all owe Snowden our thanks for forcing upon the nation an important debate.
 But the debate shouldn't be about him.
 It should be about the gnawing questions his actions raised from the shadows."
 In 2015, Sanders stated that "Snowden played a very important role in educating the American public" and that although Snowden should not go unpunished for breaking the law, "that education should be taken into consideration before the sentencing."

 Snowden said in December 2013 that he was "inspired by the global debate" ignited by the leaks and that NSA's "culture of indiscriminate global espionage ... is collapsing."

 At the end of 2013, The Washington Post said that the public debate and its offshoots had produced no meaningful change in policy, with the status quo continuing.

-In 2016, on The Axe Files podcast, former U.S. Attorney General Eric Holder said that Snowden "performed a public service by raising the debate that we engaged in and by the changes that we made."
+In 2016, on The Axe Files podcast, former US Attorney General Eric Holder said that Snowden "performed a public service by raising the debate that we engaged in and by the changes that we made."
 Holder nevertheless said that Snowden's actions were inappropriate and illegal.

 In September 2016, the bipartisan U.S. House Permanent Select Committee on Intelligence completed a review of the Snowden disclosures and said that the federal government would have to spend millions of dollars responding to the fallout from Snowden's disclosures.
 The report also said that "the public narrative popularized by Snowden and his allies is rife with falsehoods, exaggerations, and crucial omissions."
 The report was denounced by Washington Post reporter Barton Gellman, who, in an opinion piece for The Century Foundation, called it "aggressively dishonest" and "contemptuous of fact."

 Presidential panel

-In August 2013, President Obama said that he had called for a review of U.S. surveillance activities before Snowden had begun revealing details of the NSA's operations, and announced that he was directing DNI James Clapper "to establish a review group on intelligence and communications technologies."
+In August 2013, President Obama said that he had called for a review of US surveillance activities before Snowden had begun revealing details of the NSA's operations, and announced that he was directing DNI James Clapper "to establish a review group on intelligence and communications technologies."
 In December, the task force issued 46 recommendations that, if adopted, would subject the NSA to additional scrutiny by the courts, Congress, and the president, and would strip the NSA of the authority to infiltrate American computer systems using backdoors in hardware or software.
 Panel member Geoffrey R. Stone said there was no evidence that the bulk collection of phone data had stopped any terror attacks.